-This is the first PTP for the WDM and the status quo indicates the poor and uncoordinated public transportation system.
+This is the first PTP for the SDM and the status quo indicates the poor and uncoordinated public transportation system.
 To achieve the elements described above is progressive and may be achieved over the next five or ten years hence.
-Nevertheless, the primary goal is to restructure the existing public transportation system in terms of basic facilities and infrastructure, optimising routes by eliminating parallel services, and providing equitable subsidies in the WDM.
+Nevertheless, the primary goal is to restructure the existing public transportation system in terms of basic facilities and infrastructure, optimising routes by eliminating parallel services, and providing equitable subsidies in the SDM.

-Hence, the short-term proposals address the basic provisions for public transportation in the WDM, and the long-term proposals addresses the ideal public transport system in terms of the elements described above.
+Hence, the short-term proposals address the basic provisions for public transportation in the SDM, and the long-term proposals addresses the ideal public transport system in terms of the elements described above.

 In the short term there is need for the provision of basic infrastructure such as lay-bys with adequate passenger shelters en-route (mostly in residential areas and the CBD), inter-modal facilities at high density nodes at the origin and destination end of the route (to avoid vehicles traversing minor streets), including basic amenities and utilities such as a kiosk, ticket vending machines, rank management, lighting, ablution, water, seating, protection from the elements, security, provision for the disabled, and passenger information (maps, routes, timetables, notices, etc.).
-These basic provisions should be monitored and maintained by the Local Municipality.
-The WDM and practitioners should refer to the Guideline for the Control and Management of Kombi Taxi Facilities (NDOT RR91/207), to enhance the management of facilities.
-The guideline is available from the National Department of Transport.
+These basic provisions must be monitored and maintained by the Local Municipality.
+The SDM and practitioners must refer to the Guideline for the Control and Management of Combi Taxi Facilities (NDOT RR91/207), to enhance the management of facilities.
+The guideline is available from the Department of Transport.

-In the long term, the Roads Agency Limpopo should prioritise public transport routes in terms of passenger volumes instead of vehicle volumes, for upgrade and maintenance.
+In the long term, the Mpumalanga Department of Public Works and the Roads Agency Limpopo must prioritise public transport routes in terms of passenger volumes instead of vehicle volumes, for upgrade and maintenance.
 It is evident that gravel roads and poorly maintained surfaced standard roads contribute significantly to the demise of the public transport rolling stock.

 Further, in the long term there is need for design feeder and distribution services, where the smaller capacity vehicles such as the taxi provides a high frequency service at either end of the route, while the higher capacity vehicle such as the bus provides a trunk line service.
-The potential route for feeder and distribution service is from Seleka and Shongoane to Lephalale.
-A graphic description of such networks is in Appendix D. Such inter-modal service requires taxi cooperatives and bus operators to tender for subsidised routes as joint venture entrepreneurs.
+A graphic description of such network is in Appendix D. Such intermodal service requires taxi cooperatives and bus operators to tender for subsidised routes as joint venture entrepreneurs.